Billy Connolly: 1960s

 In the early 1960s, Connolly attended the Edinburgh Festival Fringe for the first time.
-After spending time on the city's Rose Street, patronising the various drinking establishments, he became enamoured by some long-haired musicians and decided to model himself on them.
+After spending time on the city's Rose Street, patronising the various drinking establishments, he became enamoured with some long-haired musicians and decided to model himself on them.

-In 1965, after he had completed a 5-year apprenticeship as a boilermaker, Connolly accepted a ten-week job building an oil platform in Biafra, Nigeria.
+In 1965, after he had completed a five-year apprenticeship as a boilermaker, Connolly accepted a ten-week job building an oil platform in Biafra, Nigeria.
 Upon his return to the United Kingdom, via Jersey, he worked briefly at John Brown & Company but decided to walk out on a Fair Friday to focus on being a folk singer.

 After watching The Beverly Hillbillies, he bought his first banjo at the Barrowland market.
 He began to tour with the folkie crowd, including regular stints at The Scotia bar, on Stockwell Street, guided by folk singer Danny Kyle.
 "I kind of introduced Billy to the folk clubs, such as there were in those days – there were very few in those days.
 We used to go to places like Saturday Late or the Montrose Street Glasgow Folk Club."

 Connolly formed a folk-pop duo called the Humblebums with Tam Harvey.
 In 1969, they were joined by Gerry Rafferty, who had approached Connolly after a gig in Paisley.
 The band signed for independent label, Transatlantic Records, and after recording one album (1969's First Collection of Merry Melodies), Harvey left the trio and Connolly and Rafferty went on to release two more albums: The New Humblebums (1969) and Open up the Door (1970).
 Connolly's time with Rafferty possibly influenced his future comedy, because years later he would recall how Rafferty's expert prank telephone calls, made while waiting to go on stage, used to make him "scream" with laughter.
 Connolly's contributions were primarily straightforward pop-folk with quirky and whimsical lyrics, but he had not especially focused on comedy at this point.